 The real reason I am writing about YouTube Red is not just because it is something you might want to check out, but because it is a good example of how something relatively simple can usher in a paradigm shift in an industry or your life.
 For example, when I bought a high-end scanner a few years ago, it led me to have a paperless office, and the soon after a paperless life, and I never felt so free.
 When I bought a Kindle, it did not just change the way I read books; it caused me to read 10 times more books.
 Throwing away all my old CDs and switching to streaming music 10 years ago was very liberating and also resulted in me listening to, and discovering much more music.
 Radio always had too many annoying ads; books were too cumbersome to carry around all the time.
 Same thing with DVRs and Television.
 Getting TiVo changed my TV life.

-I have always liked YouTube videos, and I watched viral clips and did searches for things on YouTube (how to do this, how to do that), but YouTube was never a media destination for me like TV, music, or books were because the ads at the start of each YouTube video made watching endless videos, endlessly annoying.
+I have always liked YouTube videos, and I watched viral clips and did searches for things on YouTube.
+I even helped my friend create a channel and used final cut pro for windows to edit the videos!
+It was really fun!
+But YouTube was never a media destination for me like TV, music, or books were because the ads at the start of each YouTube video made watching endless videos, endlessly annoying.
 I would go to YouTube to look for a particular video, but I would leave after I found what I was looking for.
 Now, with the ads gone, when I am looking for something to do, it has rocketed up my entertainment choices list, so that instead of just being part of my daily general web surfing, I might now choose between watching TV or watching YouTube.
 That is a pretty big accomplishment for YouTube, as they did not actually add anything new that I want to watch, they just made the viewing experience more pleasant for me.

 Something similar has happened over the past few years with podcasts.
 Podcasts have been around since 2004, but the vast majority of the general public had never listened to one until 2014 when Serial became a massive hit and transcended its medium, becoming part of American pop culture.
 People then figured out how and where to listen to podcasts, and that there were other great podcasts available also.
 Google Play Music now even has Podcasts as a featured category on their menu, making them very easy to listen to.
 So, like with YouTube, podcasts have also shot up to be one of the top few choices on my entertainment list.